-From the experience of thousands of patients with a variety of different hair removal lasers, we suggest that the average person can expect approximately a 10 to 15 per cent reduction in hair per session.
+From the experience of thousands of patients with a variety of different hair removal lasers, we suggest that the average person can expect approximately 10 to 15 per cent hair reduction per session.
 As with all treatments, some patients may respond more quickly and/or achieve better results than others.
 If you have any very fair or white hair they will remain as the laser targets the pigment in your hairs.

 Is laser hair removal safe?

 Yes, the Soprano Ice laser has a good safety profile.
 The most common side effects are mild discomfort and pinkness in the treatment site which are usually short-lived.
 As with all treatments, there are always going to be possible risks and side effects and these can be more likely in inexperienced hands; on this note, inexperienced practitioners can sometimes ‘undertreat’ you also if they are not confident or nervous about possible side effects and this can impact your results.
-At The Skin to Love Clinic our experienced medical staff always consult with you prior to starting treatment and set your treatment energies so that we always treat you at the highest possible treatment level that’s safe for your skin type; my advice would be to make sure that the clinic or practitioner you choose to look after you has a wealth of experience to ensure you have the best chance of successful results whilst being in safe hands .
+At The Skin to Love Clinic our experienced medical staff always consult with you prior to starting treatment and set your treatment energies so that we always treat you at the highest possible treatment level that’s safe for your skin type; my advice would be to make sure that the clinic or practitioner you choose to look after you have a wealth of experience to ensure you have the best chance of successful results whilst being in safe hands.

 Does Soprano Ice work on dark skin?